EncoreTechnologies/blog/content/blog/2018/03/stackstorm-changed-our-lives.md

 ### StackStorm - Takeaways

-I could go on for days about how amazing StackStorm is and what other great feature it provides.
+I could go on for days about how amazing StackStorm is and what other great features it provides.
 Stay tuned to this blog for more posts about what some of those other features are and how to use them.

 Bottom line is that it addressed all of the problems of our old platform